Azure/autorest/docs/user/literate-file-formats/openapi.md

 - improved readability: Instead of relying on previous codeblocks and indentation, restating the path to an object (e.g. `definitions`, `paths` or operation names) makes structure explicit

 ## Referencing Markdown Documentation
-Using literate Swagger, one can (and is encouraged) to provide rich documentation for raw Swagger using markdown.
+Using literate OpenAPI, one can (and is encouraged) to provide rich documentation for raw OpenAPI using markdown.
-However, note that raw Swagger comes with documentation features as well (`description`, `summary`, ...), which even support markdown formatting.
+However, note that raw OpenAPI comes with documentation features as well (`description`, `summary`, ...), which even support markdown formatting.
-It is therefore desirable to allow referencing surrounding markdown documentation from within the codeblocks, causing the documentation to be forwarded into Swagger.
+It is therefore desirable to allow referencing surrounding markdown documentation from within the codeblocks, causing the documentation to be forwarded into OpenAPI.

 To reference markdown documentation, one can name a markdown anchor in place of documentation.
 The parser will resolve the heading corresponding to that anchor and grab the documentation up to one of the following points: